mikeleeco/mikeleeco.github.com/src/routes/posts/posts/2023-10-23-dc-takeoff.md

 You may be familiar with this sense.
 Close your eyes and think of the place you spent most of your life.
 Nearby houses, buildings, parks, even trees can be pictured in detail.
 The cream brick house with a brown roof on the corner.
 A block where houses are built into a small hill where you're stepping up a crest to the front door.
 The ugly one on Kenmore where you can see the KFC sign from the front window.
 I veered left at consecutive intersections as intuition navigated me back.

 Less than a quarter mile before my destination a whole block of houses felt foreign.
 Is it possible I've never been on this block?
 Hmm.
 Nooked between two major thoroughfares, this street exists outside of the neighborhood's main grid.
-Besides those on the corners these houses felt unfamilar.
+Besides those on the corners these houses felt unfamiliar.
 It seemed the grooves of my life never guided me here.
 I chuckled at the novelty, appreciated a few bay windows, and walked home.

 ***